 Today, Bill continues his work in policy and government reform as Chairman of EffectiveNY.
 As he has done throughout his career, he balances his political and nonprofit activities with his business enterprises.

-Bill is currently chairman of two companies: the Hills Treatment Center in Los Angeles, a facility dedicated to helping people overcome addiction, and Resonant Software, a Silicon Valley-based provider of groundbreaking productivity software to financial services businesses.
+Bill is currently chairman of two companies: the Hills Treatment Center in Los Angeles, a facility dedicated to helping people overcome addiction.
 He is also managing member of the Carlyle Capital Group and an Ex Officio on the Board of Directors for New York City Center.

 A graduate of MIT with a Bachelor’s of Science in Engineering, Political Science and Economics, Bill also holds a Juris Doctor from Harvard Law School.
 He lives in Manhattan with his wife, Marie, and daughter, Kitty. » show less

 » show less